 In essence, a Giving Circle empowers individuals to become more strategic and impactful philanthropists by leveraging collective resources and shared decision-making to support the work of YWCA Tulsa.
 It's a way to democratize giving, foster community engagement, and amplify the impact of individual donations.

-Each Circle member contributes $1,000 annually (with the exception of the Seedling Circle which is limited to contributors 30 and under and has annual contribution of $300.)
+Each Circle member contributes a minimum of $1,000 minimum annually (with the exception of the Founding Circle at $1,500.)
 Seventy-five percent of each donation will go to general operating expenses and 25% will be dedicated to an existing program of YWCA Tulsa.
 Pledges can be paid annually, quarterly or monthly and all payment arrangements are confidential.

 FAQs

-• Once each Circle gets funded, members will meet and set a cadence for their involvement expectations for the next year.
+Once each Circle is funded and we’ve hosted the launch event, members will meet and set a cadence for their involvement expectations for the next year.
 While some Circles may only have time/desire to meet quarterly, some Circles may find that they want to meet on a more frequent basis, learn more about YWCA Tulsa’s mission and programs and get involved in other capacities.

 We welcome all levels of involvement, and our Individual Giving Manager will meet with each Circle to support with meeting space reservations, refreshments and communications.
 No Circle will be solely responsible for managing scheduled meetings, but are welcome to meet outside of formal meeting dates at their leisure.

-• The Seedlings Circle is our way of recognizing that many 30 & under want to begin personal giving but need an option with a lower barrier to entry as they develop their giving profile.
+The Seedlings Circle is being developed as our way of recognizing that many 35 & under want to begin personal giving but need an option with a lower barrier to entry as they develop their giving profile.
 We want to encourage our next generation of donors to learn more about how their giving can impact their neighbors and city at large as they join the Seedlings Circle and meet with peers who share their philanthropic interests.